awesomephant/blog/notes/2017-10-25-dissertation-2.md

 ---
 layout: post
-title: "Dissertation Talk 2"
+title: 'Dissertation Talk 2'
 date: 2017-10-25 12:00:00
-teacher: "Sheena Calvert"
+teacher: 'Sheena Calvert'
-unit: "9"
+unit: '9'
-abstract: ""
+abstract: ''
-website: ""
+website: ''
-thumb: ""
+thumb: ''
+venue: CCA
 ---

 - Images can either be at the end or throughout the text